microsoft/BA-CSA-Assets/WellArchitectedFramework/Reliability/README.md

 ## The Power Platform Well-Architected Framework Assessment and Readout

 ### Guidance on the Assessment
+Each guidance provided is intended to help frame and answer the question.
+Each question will include comments as will each possible response to the question.
+The structure will look similar to this:

+#### Question: What is your plan for XYZ?
+- Comments
+- Artifacts, Learnings and General References
+#### Question Responses
+- [X] Possible Question Response
+  - Comments
+  - Note detailing how to answer
+  - References

+### Reliability Assessment Guidance
 [Guidance on Question 1: How do you keep the workload simple and efficient?](./Assessment%20Guidance%2001-How%20do%20you%20keep%20the%20workload%20simple%20and%20efficient.md)

 [Guidance on Question 2: How do you identify and rate the workload's flows?](./Assessment%20Guidance%2002-How%20do%20you%20identify%20and%20rate%20the%20workload's%20flows.md)